garfix/nli-go/doc/manual/knowledge-engineer/function-reference/general-functions.md

 * `N1`: a string, representing an integer
 * `N2`: a string, representing an integer

 The function does not bind new variables.
 It just removes existing bindings if the comparison fails.

-## equals

-This function compares two terms.
-Next to its obvious comparison function, it is also powerful as a destructuring function.

-    go:equals(T1, T2)

-* `T1`: a free variable, or any other term
-* `T2`: a free variable, or any other term

-Examples:

-If N1 is an unbound variable, this function is an assignment (N1 becomes 2).
-If N1 is a bound variable, this function checks if both the type and the value are identical.

-    go:equals(N1, 2)

-Destructuring.
-If Q1 holds a quant() relation, this equals, binds its arguments to new variables (`R1`).

-    go:equals(Q1, quant(_, _, R1, _)

 # unify